 Switches and bridges at the Data Link Layer

 Layer 2 switching is considered hardware-based bridging because it uses specialized hardware called an application-specific integrated circuit (ASIC).
 ASICs can run up to gigabit speed with very low latency rates.

 Bridges and switches read each frame as it passes through the network.
 The layer 2 device then puts the source hardware address in a filter table and keeps tracks of which port the frame was received on.
 This information (logged in the bridge’s or switch’s filter table) is what helps the machine determine the location of the specific sending device.
-Figure 1.16 shows a switch in an internetwork.
+The following picture shows a switch in an internetwork.

 When a switch interface receives a frame with a destination hardware address that isn’t found in the device’s filter table, it will forward the frame to all connected segments.
 If the unknown device that was sent the “mystery frame” replies to this forwarding action, the switch updates its filter table regarding that device’s location.
 But in the event, the destination address of the transmitting frame is a broadcast address, the switch will forward all broadcasts to every connected segment by default.

 All devices that the broadcast is forwarded to are considered to be in the same broadcast domain.
 This can be a problem; layer 2 devices propagate layer 2 broadcast storms that choke performance, and the only way to stop a broadcast storm from propagating through an internetwork is with a layer 3 device a router.

 The biggest benefit of using switches instead of hubs in your internetwork is that each switch port is actually its own collision domain. (conversely, a hub creates one large collision domain).
 But even armed with a switch, you still can’t break up broadcast domains.
 Neither switches nor bridges will do that.
 They’ll typically simply forward all broadcasts instead.